camillatung/phd_thesis_markdown/source/08_chapter_3.md

 ### Rotation Gesture for Rotation

 In `Main.StoryBoard`, the `Rotation Gesture Recognizer` object is added to the `Plane Scene`.
-It is also added to the referencing outlet collection of the scene view .
+It is also added to the referencing outlet collection of the scene view.
 A sent action `@IBAction`, which is called `screenRotated`, is created to send an action to the corresponding custom class of the `Plane Scene`, which is the `PlaneViewController` class, as a method.
 In the `PlaneViewController`, the `sender` of the `@IBAction` is `UIRotationGestureRecognizer`.

 In the `screenRotated(_ sender: UIRotationGestureRecognizer)` method, a switch statement is used.
 When the `sender's state` is `began`, the `originalRotation` is set to be the Euler angle of the virtual object's node.
 On the other hand, when the `sender's state` is `changed`, which means the user is performing rotation gesture against the virtual object, the y-value of the `originalRotation` is subtracted by the float of the `sender's rotation`.
 Then, the Euler angle is set to be the rotation value after subtraction.